fuatboluk/rpg-framework/README.md

 ## Route Definition

-To define a route, a PHP class is created in `app/controllers` that contains the page name.
-The file and class name must be in lowercase.
-The `main` method is automatically executed when the address is accessed.
+In RPG Framework, routes are defined by creating PHP classes in the `app/controllers` directory.
+The file and class names should be in lowercase.
+The `main` method within the controller is automatically executed when the corresponding URL is accessed.

-Example for `example.com/contact`:

-Create file: `app/controllers/contact.php`
+For the route `example.com/contact`, create the file: `app/controllers/contact.php`

-File content:
+Content of the file:

 ```
     class contact extends controller